Akash8585/builderbridge/README.md

 - Schedule risks and portfolio analytics

 The Agent works inside that live system.
 It answers from current project data, searches uploaded documents with exact-page citations, and prepares operational changes — then stops until a human reviews and confirms.

+**Before / after:** Today, answering “what is threatening this project's completion date?” means opening the schedule, then the RFI log, then field notes or roadblocks separately and reconciling them yourself.
+In BuilderBridge, that same judge walkthrough is one Agent question against live project data — schedule risks, roadblocks, and open items — with citations in the reply, in the same session where you can ask the Agent to prepare a reviewable change (RFI, commitment, roadblock, or schedule slip) before anything is written.

 That design matches where construction AI is heading.
 Autodesk’s 2025 research found that **68% of construction leaders believe AI will enhance the industry**, while only **32% reported approaching or achieving their AI goals**, and trust often drops once teams move from demos into real workflows.[^autodesk-ai] BuilderBridge therefore treats AI as a controlled operator inside the project loop: investigate, cite, propose, wait for approval — not silent automation beside another dashboard.